Uttam Galva Steels

-Uttam Galva Steels Ltd is one of the largest manufacturers cold rolled steel (CR) and galvanized steel (GP) in Western India.
-The company procures hot rolled steel and processes it into CR and further into GP and colour-coated coils.
+Uttam Galva Steels Ltd. is one of the largest manufacturers of cold-rolled steel (CR) and galvanized steel (GP) in Western India.
+The company procures hot-rolled steel and processes it into CR, alongside further into GP and colour-coated coils.

-Uttam Galva group also runs two more plants in India: Uttam Galva Metallics Limited and Uttam Value Steels Limited (previously known as Lloyds Steel Industries Limited) both at Wardha, Maharashtra.

-Uttam group are going to double its Wardha plant's capacity.
-Also it is going to set up a new integrated steel plant in Satarda, Maharashtra.
+Uttam Galva Steels runs two plants, those being Uttam Galva Metallics Limited and Uttam Value Steels Limited (previously known as Lloyds Steel Industries Limited), both at Wardha, Maharashtra.
+It is going to double its plant's capacity and set up a new integrated steel plant in Satara, Maharashtra.